arnirohandi/chat-app/README.md

 - **Location Sharing**: Users can share their current location via a map view in the chat.
 - **Offline Functionality**: Messages are stored locally, allowing users to read conversations offline.
 - **Screen Reader Compatibility**: The app is designed to be accessible for users with visual impairments.
-- **Customizable UI**: Users can choose a background color for the chat screen and enter their name.

 ## Technical Requirements